Savings Accounts and Health in Pregnancy Grant Act 2010

 The Savings Accounts and Health in Pregnancy Grant Act 2010 (c.
-36) is an Act of the Parliament of the United Kingdom.
+36) is an act of the Parliament of the United Kingdom.
 It ends government support of Child Trust Funds, the Saving Gateway and the Health in Pregnancy Grant.

+Provisions

-The Act amends the Child Trust Funds Act 2004 by closing the funds to new applicants starting in January 2011.
+The act amends the Child Trust Funds Act 2004 by closing the funds to new applicants starting in January 2011.
 Existing accounts would however continue to function as before.
-The Act also repeals the Saving Gateway Accounts Act 2009.
+The Act also repealed the Saving Gateway Accounts Act 2009 and removed the Health in Pregnancy Grant.

+Reception

+The Labour Party accused the Conservatives of reneging on their election pledge to not abolish Child Trust Funds.